From Hindsight to Foresight: Self-Encouraged Hindsight Distillation for Knowledge-based Visual Question Answering: Experiments

-\textbf{By ablating self-consistency (SC)}, the average accuracy of 5 runs decreases by 1.5 with standard deviation 0.2, demonstrating that SC could bring robustness and improve reasoning performance. \textbf{By joining CoT-Knowledge generation}, i.e., End-to-End CoT-Knowledge HDFT, the generated knowledge is not calibrated; thus, the recall and VQA Score are both significantly decreased. \textbf{By ablating confidence in KEPO pair construction}, the recall of HinD-Know decreases by 4.4\%.
-It demonstrates that by calibrating the Knowledge Generator with self-confidence from its hindsight distillation fine-tuned version, the model is precisely encouraged to generate accurate knowledge. \textbf{By ablating KEPO and HDFT}, PRR@K and VQA Score are both decreased, demonstrating the effectiveness of our proposed KEPO and HDFT.
+\textbf{$\bullet$ Architectural Design:} \textit{Comparing HinD-CoT-Know, HinD-Know, and HinD-CoT}, it is obvious that the PRR@K improvements are mainly from generated knowledge. \textit{By ablating self-consistency (SC)}, the average accuracy of 5 runs decreases by 1.5 with standard deviation 0.2, demonstrating that SC could bring robustness and improve reasoning performance. \textit{Ablating the modularized design}, the joint Knowledge-CoT decreases the PRR@K by 14.6\%, demonstrating the effectiveness of modularized Knowledge and CoT generator; the joint CoT-Answer generator decreases the VQA Score by 4.2\%, demonstrating the necessity of decoupled answer generator.

+\textbf{$\bullet$ Effect of HDFT and KEPO: } \textit{Comparing zero-shot HinD-CoT (w/o HDFT) and HinD-Know (w/o HDFT w/o KEPO)}, the zero-shot generated knowledge (80.6) includes more ground-truth answers than CoT (71.4), which could serve as a heuristic for KBVQA that facts provide more relevant knowledge than reasoning steps. \textit{By ablating confidence in KEPO pair construction}, the recall of HinD-Know decreases by 4.8\%.
+It demonstrates that by calibrating the Knowledge Generator with self-confidence from its hindsight distillation fine-tuned version, the model is precisely encouraged to generate accurate knowledge. \textit{By ablating KEPO and HDFT}, PRR@K and VQA Score are both decreased, demonstrating the effectiveness of our proposed KEPO and HDFT.